-The JP McManus pro-am was held in 2010, which saw some of the games biggest names attending, such as Tiger Woods, Jose Maria Olazabal, Ernie Els, Jim Furyk and much more.
+The JP McManus pro-am was held in 2010, which saw some of the games biggest names attending, such as Tiger Woods, Jose Maria Olazabal, Ernie Els, Jim Furyk and many more.

 The course underwent significant redevelopment across 2016 and 2017 as part of a total redesign of the entire property.
 Celebrated golf architect Tom Fazio has taken what was already an award-winning course and transformed it into a parkland paradise befitting a country in the top tier of global golfing destinations.
 The new course has been created in harmony with the outstanding natural beauty of its surroundings: lush, softly rolling terrain, mature tree scaping, and the sweeping banks of the River Maigue.